 Nick Kurian, a former public school teacher, outlines several different ways to mix up tests.
 One in particular that works well with digital quizzes is the wager exam.
 Here, the student chooses how many points they want to wager on each question.
 They can risk all their possible points, but they lose them if they get the question wrong.

-These kinds of questions are easily set up on digital forms and can provide much more information than a standard question.
+These kinds of questions are easily set up on electronic forms and can provide much more information than a standard question.
 If students underbid on a specific question, you know for sure that they are guessing — and that the topic might need to be retaught.

 A final word for teachers making the step to digital quizzes: Don’t overcomplicate it.
 You don’t need expensive software to make paperless quizzes a reality.
-A simple form creator, email and online storage are all you need to bring your classroom assessments into the 21st Century.
+A simple digital form creator, email and online storage are all you need to bring your classroom assessments into the 21st Century.

 images by:lecroitg/Pixabay, ShutterStock